MSU-DHI-Lab/ai-digitization-qc-n8n-airtable/README.md

     - Drop an image into `data/incoming/`.
     - Watch the workflow execute.
 Successful files are moved to `data/processed/`; failures go to `data/failed/`.
     - The included AI logic is a placeholder resolution check, not a production model.
 Swap in your own model (see docs/ai-experiments-notes.md) for real QC.
+    - The stack pins n8n to a specific tag to avoid breaking changes (`n8nio/n8n:1.61.4`).
+Update deliberately when you are ready to upgrade.

 ## 6. Step-by-step setup (Manual)